rmanoh01/CellMorphology/README.md

 If you are running individual images: After you finish running ColorByCluster on your image and saved your final outputs, make sure to **close all ImageJ windows** before proceeding to the next image!

+You can use the K_Means_Pipeline.R or Proxy_BI_Clustering_Astrocyte_Pipeline.R to prepare your data for the ColorByCluster plugin